yashsahugtx/skype-docs/Skype/AppSDK/HowToJoinMeeting_Android.md

                  mParticipantVideoSurfaceView,
                  this);
    ```

+   > [!NOTE]
-   >Note: The [ConversationHelper class](./ConversationHelperCodeList.md) makes it possible to start a video conversation and
+   > The [ConversationHelper class](ConversationHelperCodeList.md) makes it possible to start a video conversation and
    handle related events on the conversation, participants, and video streams with fewer lines of application code.
-You may not want to use the **ConversationHelper** if your
-   application scenario has requirements that are not covered in this how to article.
-In that case, take the **ConversationHelper** as a starting point and modify or
-   extend it to suite your requirements.
+You may not want to use the **ConversationHelper** if your application scenario has requirements that are not covered in this how to article.
+In that case, take the **ConversationHelper** as a starting point and modify or extend it to suite your requirements.

 1. Start the incoming and outgoing meeting video.

+   > [!NOTE]
-   >Note: as per the license terms, before you start video for the first time after install, you must prompt the user to accept the Microsoft end-user license (also included in the SDK).
+   > As per the license terms, before you start video for the first time after install, you must prompt the user to accept the Microsoft end-user license (also included in the SDK).
 Please refer step 5 - Show video codec license for the sample code.

    ```java
          //Start up the incoming and outgoing video